tyconsulting/blog.tyang.github.io/_posts/2013-11-30-deploying-opsmgr-2012-r2-agents-using-configmgr-part-1.md

 <a href="http://blog.tyang.org/wp-content/uploads/2013/11/image3.png"><img style="display: inline; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/11/image_thumb3.png" width="580" height="136" border="0" /></a>

-So now, I’ve identified the problem being the 64-bit “AgentConfigManager.MgmtSvcCfg” object cannot be called by 32-bit applications. the workaround is fairly simple: I split the original script into 2 scripts. the first script firstly detects the OS architecture and install the appropriate version of MOMAGENT.msi.
-It then calls the second script to configure the agent using “AgentConfigManager.MgmtSvcCfg” object.
+So now, I’ve identified the problem being the 64-bit "AgentConfigManager.MgmtSvcCfg" object cannot be called by 32-bit applications. the workaround is fairly simple: I split the original script into 2 scripts. the first script firstly detects the OS architecture and install the appropriate version of MOMAGENT.msi.
+It then calls the second script to configure the agent using "AgentConfigManager.MgmtSvcCfg" object.
 The first script detects if itself is running in a 32-bit shell on a 64-bit OS. if so, it would bypass the 32-bit redirection and call the native 64-bit scripting engine cscript.exe using the <strong>%Windir%\sysnative\Cscript.exe</strong> to execute the second script.
 So the second script would never be executed within the 32-bit redirection mode.

 I’ve named the first script <strong>OM12AgentMigration.vbs</strong>: